vsergeev/ssterm/README.md

 ## LICENSE

 ssterm is MIT licensed.
-See the provided `LICENSE` file.
+See the included `LICENSE` file.